paolocosta/WiseInterceptors/README.md

 # WiseInterceptors

-This project make use of AutoFac and Castle Dynamic Proxy to implement various Aspect Oriented Programming patterns.
+This project implements various Aspect Oriented Programming patterns.

-Currently there are: circuit breaker, cache and defensive interceptor
+Currently there are: a circuit breaker, a cache and a method validation interceptor.

 The goal is to have a complete suite of easily configurable interceptors as a starter kit for an enterprise project.